An engaging 3-part program that trains students to create a research project on any topic imagineable…

 Students emerge from the program with an experience they can add to a college resume, and life skills that will better prepare them for any career.

 What To Expect

-- design and conduct an experiment
+- how to design and conduct an experiment

-- analyze your data
+- how to analyze data collected

 Sample Study Topics

-- Urban environments: How do organisms function in heavily impacted environments
+- Urban environments: How do organisms function in heavily impacted environments?

 - Microclimates: How do microclimates differ around a certain area?
 Does it affect what is found there?